More than 5% of the world’s population are healthy carriers of a gene for sickle-cell disease.

 Newborn screening is not widespread in low-resource regions and sickle cell disease has up to 80% childhood mortality, without proper treatment.

 Newborn screening followed up with available, inexpensive treatment significantly reduces sickle cell disease mortality.

-In January, 2018, HemoTypeSC™ was utilized at Holy Family Hospital in Techiman, Ghana to screen over 400 newborns, infants, children, and adult parents for hemoglobins A, S, and C. This two minute video tells the story.
+In January, 2018, HemoTypeSC™ was utilized at Holy Family Hospital in Techiman, Ghana to screen over 400 newborns, infants, children, and adults for hemoglobins A, S, and C. This two-minute video tells the story.